Cross-Origin Control

 Why is CORS Needed?

-- Frontend application deployed at
+- The frontend application is deployed at

 https://frontend.com

-- API service deployed at
+- The API service is deployed at

 https://api.backend.com